Shanwer/Shanwer/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on [MomoTok-Server](https://github.com/Shanwer/Momotok-Server)
+- 🔭 I’m currently working on... mostly learning.(
-- 🌱 I’m currently learning Go and Java
+- 🌱 I’m currently learning C++, Rust and C++, quite a lot for a sophister, isn't it?(
 - 📫 How to reach me:
   -   QQ: 839456151
   -   Blog: https://blog.shanwer.top